 It is a policy of the Antipode Foundation not to pay university overheads and indirect costs, or university staff salaries and oncosts.
 There is an established convention in the UK and elsewhere that grants paid by charities generally cover only a proportion of the work to be done, with institutions finding the remainder from other funding sources.
 Our grants are exclusively for the promotion and advancement of social scientific research, education and scholarship in the field of radical and critical geography.

-Application forms are available here or from the Foundation’s Secretary, Andy Kent (email@example.com), and should be returned to him before/on 31st May 2019.
+Application forms are available here or from the Foundation’s Executive Director, Andy Kent (email@example.com), and should be returned to him by/on 30th April 2020.

 All applicants must read and acknowledge the Foundation’s transparency notice.
 This notice sets out how we use and protect your personal information.
 In order to consider your application we must send it to our Trustees, some of whom are based outside the European Economic Area (EEA) including in jurisdictions where personal data may not have the same protection as within the EEA.
 This is a necessary part of the application process.
 By submitting your application you agree to it being sent to our Trustees outside the EEA in accordance with the transparency notice.

 Applications will be considered by a panel of Trustees of the Antipode Foundation, and all applicants will be notified of the results in late June 2020.
 Unfortunately, we cannot give detailed feedback to unsuccessful applicants.

 The support of an Antipode Foundation International Workshop Award should be acknowledged at the event(s) and in any outputs arising from it.
 The phrase to use is: “This work is/was supported by an International Workshop Award from the Antipode Foundation.”
 The Foundation publishes both Antipode: A Radical Journal of Geography and the Antipode Book Series (see http://wileyonlinelibrary.com/journal/anti) and if articles and books emerge we’d like to be given the right of first refusal.